Wigglebutts In Need...

 Click to see Princess B's Sponsors.

 In addition to the untreated mass on Macy's front shoulder and infected ears, Macy has severe skin issues.
 She is receiving medical baths every other day.
 She is also being screened for potential causes for the skin condition.
 She needs to have the mass removed and spay but her skin needs to heal first.
 She is begining her journey to a medical recovery.
+Macy was adopted by a wonderful adopter who has given her the care she needed.

 Medical Costs: $1,650.78